Dougal-s/Aether/README.md

 ![screenshot of the Aether UI](screenshot.png)

-Aether is an algorithmic reverb linux LV2 plugin based on [Cloudseed](https://github.com/ValdemarOrn/CloudSeed).
+Aether is an algorithmic reverb LV2 plugin based on [Cloudseed](https://github.com/ValdemarOrn/CloudSeed).

 ## Contents
 * [Building](#Building)